cgeo/cgeo/main/project/attributes/readme.txt

 1. Creating SVGs with Inkscape
 ------------------------------

-old script, does not wotk with current server structure - let them as reference and for later change:
+Old script, does not work with current server structure - let them as reference and for later change:
     For SVGs from thenounproject.com you can use the script ./nounwork
     Example: ./nounwork day http://thenounproject.com/download/zipped/svg_76.zip
     This will download the SVG and start Inkscape.
 Edit it and save.
 The canvas color is set automatically (just that you can see the painted things later on) and the resulting day.svg will be put into the folder "new".